coderefinery/IDEs/_episodes/01-introduction-to-IDEs.md

 ## Questions

-- Is choosing the right tools for developing code important?
 - What tools do you use for developing code?
 - How do you compile or execute the code?
 - How do you debug the code?
 - How do you search for files that uses a function or class?
+- Is choosing the right tools for developing code important?

-## General steps in developing code
+## General workflow in developing code

 - Writing the code
 - Compiling the code
 - Executing the code
 - Debugging the code
 - Tracking the code with version control
+- Searching files, functions, classes, etc

 ## Tools available for developing code

-- Text-based code editors for writing code (e.g. vi, nano, emacs, [sublime text](https://www.sublimetext.com/), [Atom](https://atom.io/) , etc)
+- Terminal-based text editors for writing code (e.g. vi/vim, nano, emacs, etc)
 - Command line tools
      - for compiling code (e.g. gcc, GFortran, javac, etc)
      - for executing code (e.g. python and java command line interpreters, etc )
      - for debugging code (e.g. [gdb](https://www.gnu.org/software/gdb/), [pdb](https://docs.python.org/3/library/pdb.html), [jdb](https://docs.oracle.com/javase/7/docs/technotes/tools/windows/jdb.html), etc)
      - for version control (e.g. git)

+- Text-based code editors (e.g. [sublime text](https://www.sublimetext.com/), [Atom](https://atom.io/), [Visual Studio Code](https://code.visualstudio.com/))

 - Integrated development environments (IDE's) brings you "everything" you need to be a productive programmer to your finger tips
 ![ide_features](../img/PyC_IDE.png)
+    - IDEs are developed to maximize programmer productivity
     - IDE is a self-contained package that allow you to write, compile, execute and debug code in the same place
     - IDE examples: [Netbeans](https://netbeans.org/), [Eclipse](https://www.eclipse.org/ide/), [PyCharm](https://www.jetbrains.com/pycharm/), [Ruby Mine](https://www.jetbrains.com/ruby/), [Visual Studio](https://www.visualstudio.com/vs/)

-# Code editors vs IDE's
+# Terminal-based editors vs code editors vs IDE's

-## Code editors
+## Terminal-based editors

+- Terminal editors like Emacs and Vim are quite famous in Linux environments
+- Steep learning curve
+- Many terminal editors are limited to writing code
-- Code editors are general purpose and can be used for writing code in various programming languages
+- General purpose editors and can be used for writing code in various programming languages
-- Many code editors are limited to writing code
 - One need to switch between a code editor, command line tools, compilers or interpreters for compiling and executing the code
 - One need to switch between multiple tools for developing the code

+## Code editors

+- Code editors are light-weight IDE's
+- Mainly developed for writing code
+- General purpose editors and can be used for writing code in various programming languages
+- Support auto-completion, terminal integration, version control integration, etc

 ## IDE's